 Shortly after our arrival the catamaran Pille-Palle which I had often seen at the Agmar Marine shipyard arrived and anchored not too far from Thetis.
 By ouzo time, around 6 PM, the barometer had risen to 1016 mB.
 This has too fast for my comfort.
 I spent the day swimming and reading.
 I finished Pirates of the Levant.
 It is a gripping story set in the 16th century, with Spanish galleys, Knights of Malta, Moorish pirates, etc. I started Belle Kanaris Maniates’ Penny of Top Hill Trail and continued reading Don Quixote De La Mancha.

 For dinner I finished the pot-roast and rice, left over from Tuesday.

 I slept reasonably well although I kept checking the depth meter expecting the forecasted change of wind.
 The change did happened around 2 AM.
 Thetis was comfortable having drifted to 5.2 m depth with the wind at 8-12 knots from the NNE.

 As the day progressed the wind increased, still from the N and NE, to 15-25 knots.
 There were wavelets here but I could see a lot of whitecaps further out.
-The forecast now are issuing gale warning, but only call for NW winds of force 5 and possibly later 6 for Leros.
+The forecasts now were issuing gale warning, but only called for NW winds of force 5 and possibly later 6 for Leros.

 For lunch I made an omelet with a salad and fruits.
 I ran the genset for about one hour to recharge the batteries and also to consume rather then throw away the small amount of gasoline left in the canister.
 I also swam: the water was warm at 25.4°C (77.7°F), warmer then the ambient temperature which was 24°C (75.2°F).
 As a matter of curiosity I snorkeled to the anchor.
 It had not moved despite being set in hard sand and the wind having changed direction from the SW to the NE.
 This most likely is my last swim for the year.